JohanJacobs/Head_First_Design_Patterns/README.md

 -  **Open Close Principle: Open to Extending, Closed for modification.**

 -  **The Dependency inversion Principle: Depend upon abstractions.
 Do not depend upon concrete classes.
 Reducing dependencies to concrete classes in code is a good thing**

+-  **Principle of Least Knowledge: Talk only to your immediate freinds**

 ## OO Basics